Skip to content

 The guidelines suggest using empiric multi-drug therapy in children with immunocompromise and those at high risk for multi-drug resistant pathogens.
 In this case, you might choose piperacillin-tazobactam and, if shock is present, amikacin.
 You can add teicoplanin if you suspect a line infection, with rigors when flushing the line, or a line site infection, with redness around their exit site, or signs of any soft tissue cellulitis.

 The recommendations also cover antimicrobial stewardship.
-Once the pathogen and sensitivities are available, the guidelines recommend narrowing antimicrobial therapy coverage.
+The guidelines recommend narrowing antimicrobial therapy coverage once the pathogen and sensitivities are available.
 This means narrowing down the antibiotic to something specific to the clinical presentation, site of infection, or risk factors.
 Ask yourself these questions:

 • Is the child is showing clinical improvement?